 More parties than ever could win seats in the Dutch parliament next month, but that hardly means the country is on the verge of becoming ungovernable.

 The Financial Times writes that the proliferation of political parties in the Netherlands — 28 will be on a ballot paper in March — makes the election hard to call and its aftermath potentially messy.

 But less than half those parties are projected to win seats and only one newcomer, 50Plus, is expected to win more than a handful.
 Read more

 The Dutch economy would grow faster if the manifesto of Prime Minister Mark Rutte’s liberal party were implemented while pensioners and those on welfare would be better off under a left-wing government.

-Those are some of the findings of the Netherlands Bureau for Economic Policy Analysis, which calculated the effect proposals from the country’s eleven largest political parties would have on incomes, jobs and growth.
+Those are some of the findings of the Netherlands Bureau for Economic Policy Analysis, which calculated the effect th from the country’s eleven largest political parties would have on incomes, jobs and growth.
 Read more

 Prime Minister Mark Rutte’s liberal party would benefit from switching the election debate in the Netherlands to the economy, on which it is trusted the most.